lemire/SIMDCompressionAndIntersection/README.md

 Tested on Linux and MacOS.
 It should be portable to Windows and other platforms.

 *- The default makefile might assume AVX support, but AVX is not required.
-For GCC compilers you might need the -msse4.1 flag, and you will not need the -mavx flag.
+For GCC compilers you might need the -msse2 flag, but you will not need the -mavx flag.

 For advanced benchmarking, please see